Emalie McMahon

 me.jpg

-In my free time, I enjoy cooking, running, and long walks with my partner and dog.
-I am also a hobby science fiction enthusiast and have brought that interest to a course that I taught in winter 2023 titled “Cognitive Science Fiction.”
+In my free time, I enjoy cooking, running, and taking long walks with my husband and dog.
+I am also a hobby science fiction enthusiast and have brought that interest to a course that I taught in the winter of 2023 titled Cognitive Science Fiction.

 news